elisechant/react-highcharts-wrapper/README.md

-## Optional: How can I extend Highcharts primitive?
+### Optional: How can I extend the Highcharts primitive?

 You can pass an array of executable functions to `HighchartsProvider` like this: